felixmillqvist/GIT-Automation/readme.md

 add a readme file and make a repositoty,
 where it will to the first commit and push the project to the master branch.

-## TODO
-- Init script that add the source command to .bashrc